Corporate Governance

 Organizational Structure

-As an organizational structure under the Companies Act, the Company has chosen to be a company with Audit and Supervisory Board.
-Under the Divisional Company Organization System, the Company has adopted the Executive Officer System in order to clearly distinguish the supervisory function of directors from the business execution function of executive officers.
+SEKISUI CHEMICAL has chosen a company with an Audit and Supervisory Board as its organizational structure under the Companies Act.
+Under the Divisional Company Organization System, we have adopted the Executive Officer System in order to separate the supervisory function of directors from the business execution function of executive officers and to ensure each divisional company responds swiftly to changes in the business environment.

 Organizational structure A company with an Audit and Supervisory Board